bahrus/be-entrusting/README.md

-# be-entrusting
+# be-entrusting [TODO]

- [TODO]

 ## Use case

-Derive initial state from server streamed semantic HTML, then entrust its value to some other system of record.
+Derive initial value from server streamed semantic HTML, then entrust its value to some other system of record.

+be-entrusting is a very thin enhancement of [be-observant](https://github.com/bahrus/be-observant).  be-entrusting just adds additional support for setting the initial value of what is being observed from the (server-rendered) HTML value.

 When HTML is sent to the browser, especially as it pertains to server-streamed web components, there are a number of ways we can pass down "state" associated with each instance (btw, we may choose to stream one fully rendered instance down, and let the power of template instantiation take care of the rest):